April 2026 · Comparison

 DocuSign is the market leader: it handles virtually every signing scenario, from simple two-party agreements to complex workflows with dozens of signers, conditional routing, and regulatory compliance across 180 countries.

 Pricing: Developer sandbox is free.
-Production plans start at $10/month per user.
+API plans start at $50/month (Starter, ~40 envelopes) and scale to $480/month (Advanced).
 Enterprise pricing is custom.

 Limitations: Complex API with a steep learning curve.
-Authentication setup alone can take hours.
-Overkill for simple signing needs.
+OAuth 2.0 setup alone can take hours.
+Template creation requires a web UI.
+No MCP server or AI agent integration.

 docusign.com